mmondics/aiops-z/docs/labs/cp4aiops-lab.md

     **Policies** are rules that contain condition and action sets.
 They can be triggered to automatically promote events to alerts, reduce noise by grouping alerts into an incident, and assign runbooks to remediate alerts.

-11. **For example, find the Policy named `Robot Shop Erroneous Calls promote alert to incident`, and click it.
+11. **For example, find the Policy named `robot shop promote alert to incident`, and click it.
 In the new page that opens, click the "Specification" tab.**

     This policy looks for alerts that match the tags `Value of:alert.summary` contains `POST /pay/{id} - Erroneous call rate is too high`.
 An alert matching this tag will be sent from Instana when Instana determines there has been a significant increase in the rate of erroneous calls to the Robot Shop application.